Entertainment Law Track - Courses & Requirements

 These students still complete the LL.M. in the same two-semester period and earn the same degree.

-If an international student does not want to take the N.Y. bar (or wants to take additional courses) he or she can use the additional courses for study of EASL electives of their choice.
+If an international student does not want to take the NY bar or wants to take additional courses, they can fulfill the credit requirement by enrolling in EASL electives of their choosing.

 Prerequisites: None